weiyi-jiang/orientation/README.md

 Here in the Juyter notebook, we use [SoS suite](https://vatlab.github.io/sos-docs), as the workflow system (pipeline tool).
 SoS is super cool that it can work with multi-language for interactive analysis in one notebook!
 For example in [this LMM example](https://github.com/haoyueshuai/lab_tasks/blob/main/LMM.ipynb), we use Bash, R and Python all together.

 **What you need to do for this task is to run the minimal working example (MWE) of [this LMM example](https://github.com/haoyueshuai/lab_tasks/blob/main/LMM.ipynb).
 You can choose to run Boltlmm or FastGWA.
-And provide us your report of results.
+You can find data here: [LMM_MWE](https://github.com/haoyueshuai/lab_tasks/tree/main/LMM_MWE).
+Please only provide us your report of results.
 You should have manhattan plot and qq plot at least.
 It would be nicer if you could write up a notebook as above, with simple organization of the plots and words describing your understanding of the analysis**.

 If you use Debian based Linux desktop (Debian or Ubuntu) [here are some recommendations](https://github.com/haoyueshuai/lab_tasks/blob/main/debian-setup.md) on setting up your machine.

 ## Task 3:  Rstudio

-Note: Task one is not prerequisite of this task.
+Note: Task one is not a prerequisite of this task.

 Rstudio is alternative to JupyterLab for interactive anlaysis.  (see Rmd below for more details).
 This task requires some R skills, also some minimal background of data science/machine learning/biostats.